googlemaps/google-maps-services-python/README.md

 Use Python?
 Want to [geocode][Geocoding API] something?
 Looking for [directions][Directions API]?
 Maybe [matrices of directions][Distance Matrix API]?
-This library brings the [Google Maps API Web Services] to your server-side Python application.
+This library brings the [Google Maps API Web Services] to your Python application.

 The Python Client for Google Maps Services is a Python Client library for the following Google Maps
 APIs: